Format guide

 How long does an Americano padel session take?

 Duration depends on player count, courts, and points per match.
-With 8 players on 2 courts playing 32-point matches, expect about 90 minutes for 7 rounds.
-With 12 players on 3 courts, a full session runs around 2 hours.
+With 8 players on 2 courts playing 24-point matches, expect about an hour for a typical session.
+With 12 players on 3 courts, plan closer to 90 minutes.
 Organizers can end early at any point -- current standings become final.

 Can you play Americano with an odd number of players?